-p What is the objective of the communication (promote, inform, exchange)?

-p What content will be made available on the digital channel?

-- ◊ Is the content related to Medicinal Products? - ◊ Is the content promotional or non-promotional? - ◊ Is the content related to disease awareness? - Is the content related to healthcare information e.g. in connection with diagnosis, treatment education, dietary support - ◊ Is the role of the Member Company providing/developing the content clear?

-p Who is the intended audience? e.g. public, HCPs or both

-Is verification of audience required?If yes, how?

-p What is the channel standard set-up?

-- ♦ How is the information cascaded across the digital channels? - ◊ Is the digital channel an open platform or for a closed audience? - ◊ Are there limitations in content size? e.g. Twitter - ◊ Are there any community guidelines applicable? e.g. Facebook, YouTube - ♦ How is the information about the channel audience processed?

-p How is the content reviewed, approved and maintained including by the Member Company?
+- What is the objective of the communication (promote, inform, exchange)? - What content will be made available on the digital channel? - -Is the content related to Medicinal Products? - -Is the content promotional or non-promotional? - -Is the content related to disease awareness? - -Is the content related to healthcare information e.g. in connection with diagnosis, treatment education, dietary support - -Is the role of the Member Company providing/developing the content clear? - Who is the intended audience? e.g. public, HCPs or both - Is verification of audience required? - If yes, how? - What is the channel standard set-up? - Is the digital channel open to audience reaction such as sharing, commenting, exchanging? - How is the information cascaded across the digital channels? - Is the digital channel an open platform or for a closed audience? - Are there limitations in content size? e.g. Twitter - Are there any community guidelines applicable? e.g. Facebook, YouTube - How is the information about the channel audience processed? - How is the content reviewed, approved and maintained including by the Member Company?